Agriculture

 What does the Labour Market Needs Test require for farm employers?

-28 consecutive days of advertising on DSP Employment Services/EURES plus at least one additional online platform.
+28 consecutive days of advertising on JobsIreland.ie, on EURES, and on at least one other online platform — three platforms, two postings, since registering on jobsireland.ie places the notice with DSP and puts it on EURES.
 Every application received during that period is documented, along with reasons why no EEA candidate was suitable.
 DETE checks this record at application stage.
 The permit application must be submitted within 90 days of the first ad going live.

 Start your farm hiring process today